Inside ACC’s Professional Nursing Program

 Spring semester is around the corner, meaning students are taking the important step of making their schedule before registration ends on Jan.
 3.

-What many students are not aware of is that their classes can improve significantly by enrolling in an honors course, which, no, is not part of an elite society.
-Instead, it is an academic program ready to encourage and celebrate curiosity.
+What many students are not aware of is that their classes can improve significantly by enrolling in an honors course —which no, is not part of an elite society— but an academic program that encourages and celebrates curiosity.

 Story by Marisela Perez-Maita

-The ACC Honors Program provides a number of benefits from classes to internships and scholarships opportunities.
-Dr. Anne-Marie Thomas, chair of the Honors Program and also an honors class professor, has seen over the years how students connect with one another and live experiences that traditional classes do not normally offer.
+The ACC Honors Program provides a number of benefits for ACC students —from classes to internships and scholarship opportunities.
+Dr. Anne-Marie Thomas, Chair of the Honors Program and also an honors English professor, has seen over the years how students connect with one another and live experiences that traditional classes do not normally offer.

-“Small classes allow a lot more close interaction between the students themselves and the faculty,” she explains.
+“Small classes allow a lot more close interaction between the students themselves and the faculty,” Dr. Thomas says.
 “To me, that’s a big selling point.
 All honors classes have a substantial discussion component which encourages and strengthens the spirit of inquiry in the students.”

-Aatmodhee Goswami, an ACC Computer Science student, started his academic journey in 2020 during the pandemic.
-“Since it was online, it was a little bit harder to get that sort of interaction with professors, especially with 30 or 40 people in a Zoom call,” Goswami said.
+Students realize the difference between traditional and honors classes right away.
+Aatmodhee Goswami, an ACC Computer Science student, started his academic journey in 2020 during the pandemic, “Since it was online, it was a little bit harder to get that sort of interaction with professors, especially with 30 or 40 people in a Zoom call,” Goswami says.
 “I learned, but it wasn’t as interactive as I would’ve liked it to be.”

 ACC Computer Science student Aatmodhee Goswami shares insight on honors microeconomics and English composition classes he took during an interview with reporter Marisela Perez-Maita.

-Upon finding out about the smaller class sizes that honors classes offer, Goswami decided to sign up.
-Since then, he shares that taking these classes provided a fun and interactive academic experience.
+Upon finding out about the smaller class sizes that honor classes offer, Goswami decided to sign up.
+Since then, he shared that taking these classes provided a fun and interactive academic experience, “I personally really like the fact there is a personal connection with each of the professors.
+I can remember specific experiences with them,” Goswami says.

-Goswami shared that each one of these courses has influenced his academic journey and general interests.
-The microeconomics course with Professor Croxdale prompted him to self-study AP Macro, and after his first composition class with Professor Thomas he is now into science fiction.
+For example, Goswami explained that each one of these courses has influenced his academic journey and general interests.
+The Microeconomics course with Professor Croxdale prompted him to self-study AP Macro, and after his first composition class with Professor Thomas, he is now into science fiction.

 During an ACCENT interview on the Honors Program, Dr. Anne-Marie Thomas explains everything that the program has to offer.